apache/lucenenet/websites/site/contributing/documentation.md

 ### Deploy the website

-- The website is deployed via git
-- Checkout the Git repo that hosts the documentation: https://github.com/apache/lucenenet-site/tree/asf-site _(ensure you have `asf-site` branch checked out, not `master`)_
+- The website is deployed via GitHub and is hosted by static files here: https://github.com/apache/lucenenet-site/tree/asf-site _(ensure you have `asf-site` branch checked out, not `master`)_
-- Copy the build output of the website to the root.
-The build output will be all of the files in the `/websites/site/_site` in your main Lucene.NET checked out Git repository.
-- Commit and push these changes
+- Any file changes made in the `master` branch of the Lucene.Net repository under the path `/websites/site/*` will trigger a GitHub action to build the site and publish a Pull Request to the https://github.com/apache/lucenenet-site repository where it can be accepted
-- The new version of the website will be live.
+- Review and merge the Pull Request.
+The new version of the website will be live.
 If the amount of new files committed is large, the new files may take some time to become live.

 ## API Docs